epinio/docs/src/howtos/gitjob_push.md

 kubectl create secret generic epinio-creds --from-file=$HOME/.config/epinio/config.yaml
 ```

-This will create a secret containing the config.yaml that was created locally when you do `epinio install` or `epinio config update`
+This will create a secret containing the config.yaml that was created locally when you do `epinio config update`

 ### Setup Sample Project